JanHerca/urantiapedia/docs/tricks.md

 ## Replacements in VS Code

-Steps in order for certain PDF conversions to text:
+### Steps in order for certain PDF conversions to text

 1. Replace hyphenation
     - Search (regex): `-\n`
     - Replace: `(blank)`